How to Grow Beefsteak Tomato: Care Guide.

 - Fertilize every 2–3 weeks with low nitrogen, high phosphorus mix (e.g., 5-10-10) to promote fruiting.

-Soil Requirements for Beefsteak Tomatoes
+Soil Requirements for Beefsteak Tomato

 These tomatoes thrive in loamy, nutrient-rich, well-drained soil with a pH of 6.0 to 6.8.